 Sadly, when they finally accept responsibility for this, they will have lost the window of opportunity for "real-time" organizational improvement.

 This particular hospital is not alone in how it has handled this matter; it is an industry-wide mindset that takes hold for whatever reason.
 A philosophy where human errors are not discussed openly due to the fear of lost jobs and costly lawsuits.
 Learning opportunities are continually missed.

 Even when someone does something nice and tries to change the culture, it is ignored.

 When Covid-19 hit last year, and all the hospitals were overwhelmed with Covid-19 patients, I became very concerned that the potential for human error would increase in each hospital due to the same Human Error Traps that cost Elene her life.

 So, I wrote a blog entitled Will Covid-19 Influence Safer Workplaces?
 The intent was to remind hospital employees that the conditions they were working in would make it more likely for them to make a mistake, and to be aware of it.

-At my own expense, I mailed 500 hard copies of the Error Elimination Tools Handbook mentioned in the above blog to Safety Directors at various hospitals in the US (including the one responsible for Elene’s death), with a letter similar to the content offered in the blog.
-I had hoped that the Safety Directors would distribute the FREE handbooks to the overworked employees as a reminder to pay attention to the human error TRAPS.
+At my own expense, I mailed 500 hard copies of the Error Elimination Tools Handbook mentioned in the above blog to Safety Directors at various hospitals in the US (including the one responsible for Elene's death), with a letter similar to the content offered in the blog.
+I had hoped that each director would pass out the FREE handbooks to the overworked employees as a reminder to pay attention to the human error TRAPS.

-I didn’t do this for marketing purposes or to get work for our organization; I did this for Elene.
+I did not do this for marketing purposes or to get work as a facilitator; I did this for Elene.

 Rest in peace our special angel.